mosaicnetworks/babble/docs/consensus.rst

 Babble Consensus
 ================

-Here we describe some of the most important concepts behind the Babble consensus
+Babble is based on our own interpretation of Hashgraph, but also builds upon other techniques that facilitate coordination within distributed systems.
+Here, we give a high-level overview of the most important concepts that inspired the development of Babble and how they all fit together.
+This document is also intended for a non-technical audience.

 Common Knowledge
 ----------------